openwisp/openwisp-monitoring/docs/user/checks.rst

     When setting :ref:`openwisp_monitoring_auto_iperf3` to ``True``, you
     may need to update the :doc:`metric configuration
-    <adding-checks-and-alertsettings>` to enable alerts for the iperf3
+    <device-checks-and-alert-settings>` to enable alerts for the iperf3
     check.